shredthaGNAR/stars/README.md

 * [lloydi/Keyboard-Maestro-Web-Dev-Macros](https://github.com/lloydi/Keyboard-Maestro-Web-Dev-Macros): A collection of Keyboard Maestro text expansion macros
 * [craser/KeyboardMaestroMacros](https://github.com/craser/KeyboardMaestroMacros): Public Keyboard Maestro Macros
 * [sindresorhus/KeyboardShortcuts](https://github.com/sindresorhus/KeyboardShortcuts): ⌨️ Add user-customizable global keyboard shortcuts (hotkeys) to your macOS app in minutes
-* [yogeshpaliyal/KeyPass](https://github.com/yogeshpaliyal/KeyPass): KeyPass: Open-source & offline password manager.
-Store, manage, take control securely.
+* [yogeshpaliyal/KeyPass](https://github.com/yogeshpaliyal/KeyPass): KeyPass: Open Source Project & An Offline Password Manager.
+Store, manage, and take control securely.
 * [t-mart/kill-sticky](https://github.com/t-mart/kill-sticky): Bookmarklet to remove sticky elements and restore scrolling to web pages!
 * [kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance](https://github.com/kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance): A web page (NOTE: Only Firefox & Pale Moon browsers give approved rendering) and some server-side web server scripting in a mini web server called bashttpd.
 Even looks good on Android devices as far as I've seen, though working the sliders is more difficult when your finger touch point is larger than them.
 With this tricked out version of bashttpd, you won't need a high-powered web server like Apache nor nginx (I didn't feel like learning nginx, and certainly don't care for learning Apache).
 IN PROGRESS but does work way, way better than nothing.
 Chrome renders differently, but in a pinch it will function halfway.
 * [onevcat/Kingfisher](https://github.com/onevcat/Kingfisher): A lightweight, pure-Swift library for downloading and caching images from the web.